Key changes to the previous data protection framework include:

 3. Consider privilege and confidentiality as part of your plan.
 Make sure that forensic reports are protected by privilege wherever possible to avoid compounding the losses arising from a breach.
 Avoid the temptation to fire off emails when a breach is suspected; pick up the phone.
 Don’t speculate on what might have happened; stick to the facts.
 Bear in mind that you may be dealing with insider threat – such as a rogue employee – so keep any investigation on a strictly need to know basis and always consider using external investigators if there is any possibility of an inside attack.

 4. Appoint your external advisors today if you haven’t done so already.
 When a major incident occurs, precious time can be wasted identifying and then retaining external support teams when you are up against a 72 hour notification deadline.
 Lawyers, forensics and PR advisors should ideally be contracted well before they are needed for a live incident.
 Find out more about DLA Piper’s breach response credentials and team.

-6. Develop standard notification procedures: Perhaps the greatest challenge facing organisations and regulators is the sheer volume of data breach and the lack of standards or guidance as to how breaches should be notified and at what point they become notifiable.
-In the absence of guidance organisation's will need to make an informed decision as to how to develop internal operations for the detection, categorisation, investigation, containment and reporting of data breaches.
-Similarly, supervisory authorities will need to develop standard approaches and standard categorisations of incidents to ensure that limited resources are focussed on the most serious incidents first.
+6. Develop standard notification procedures: Perhaps the greatest challenge facing organizations and regulators is the sheer volume of data breach and the lack of standards or guidance as to how breaches should be notified and at what point they become notifiable.
+In the absence of guidance organization's will need to make an informed decision as to how to develop internal operations for the detection, categorization, investigation, containment and reporting of data breaches.
+Similarly, supervisory authorities will need to develop standard approaches and standard categorizations of incidents to ensure that limited resources are focused on the most serious incidents first.